by Francesco Agnoletto

 Configuration and compilation speed where the blockers for many developers.

-Now with @babel/typescript and the endless starters, these problems don’t exist anymore.
 For custom webpack & babel setup, adding TypeScript takes a couple of minutes.

 Popular starters like create-react-app and gatsby already offer TypeScript as an opt-in feature.